bocaletto-luca/Steak-Stats-SVG-Generator/README.md

-# Steak Stats SVG Generator for Github
+# Streak Stats SVG Generator for Github
 #### Author: Bocaletto Luca

 A simple, client-side web application that generates a custom GitHub streak SVG based on a user-provided username.
 No API calls, tokens, or installations are required.
 Just enter your GitHub username and download a ready-to-use SVG to showcase your GitHub streak.